crypt0grapher/crypt0grapher/README.md

-### Hey, I love to work on literally anything around DeFi: smart contracts, custom blockchains, React webapps, APIs, games, high-load backends.
+Hey!
+I love to work on literally anything around DeFi: smart contracts, custom blockchains, React webapps, APIs, games, high-load backends.
 2 Master's degrees in Applied Math and Stats help doing cryptography and tokenomics.
 Mostly Typescript, Solidity, and Rust.
 Freelancer, valuing my freedom a lot, and not into a permanent job.
 If you're looking to get done quickly complex stuff or form some cooperation, don't hesitate to give me a shout! 🤳

 <!--
 **crypt0grapher/crypt0grapher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.